 - Section 1.
 The affairs of the Corporation shall be managed by a Board of Directors composed of the following: - 1.
 The four elected officers of the Corporation: - a.
 A president to serve for a term of three (3) years; - b.
 A vice president to serve for a term of one (1) year; - c.
-A secretary to serve for a term of one (1) year; - d.
-A treasurer to serve for a term of one (1) year. - 2.
-The immediate past president to serve a term of two (2) years; - 3.
-The State Representative to the Southeastern Theatre Conference to serve for a term of three (3) years, to be appointed by the President with the approval of the Board of Directors; - 4.
+A secretary to serve for a term of one (1) year: - d.
+A treasurer to serve for a term of one (1) year. - A representative of the Equity, Diversity, and Inclusion (EDI) committee to be appointed annually by the Executive Director and confirmed by a vote of the EDI committee to advise the Executive Committee of elected officers. - 3.
+The immediate past president to serve a term of three (3) years; - 4.
+The State Representative to the Southeastern Theatre Conference to serve for a term of three (3) years, to be appointed by the President with the approval of the Board of Directors; - 5.
 A Divisional Chairman, to serve for a term of two (2) years, from each of the interest divisions of the Corporation, provided such divisions are currently active, which are Secondary School Theatre Division, College and University Theatre Division, Community Theatre Division, Theatre for Youth, 10-Minute Festival, Secondary Individual Events, Community Theatre Individual Events, Professional Theatre Division, to be appointed by the President with the approval of the Board of Directors.
-The Division Chair will be active in the division represented. - 5.
+The Division Chair will be active in the division represented. - 6.
 The Division Vice Chair shall serve as an ex-officio, non-voting member of the Board. - Section 2.
 The Board of Directors shall be the administrative, policy making and planning body of the Corporation.
 It shall be the ultimate authority when the Corporation is not meeting.